 Photo by Tony Fortunato on Unsplash

-Friendly forest animals are happy to help Snow White, but don’t let that fool you.
-They get hungry and will meet up at your garden for brunch.
-So you have to take steps to stop them.
+Friendly forest animals might be happy to help Snow White, but first they'll meet up for brunch at your garden.
+So take steps to encourage them to dine elsewhere.

 The lazy way to protect your plants from critters is to use lightweight plastic netting.
 The netting